MichaelMarboe/HaikuGenerator/README.md

 # Winter Haiku Generator

 The Winter Haiku Generator generates a random haiku poem with correct language syntax, adhering to the very simple rules of the Japanese haiku poem.
+[You can demo it here (not optimized for mobile/very small screens).](https://michaelmarboe.github.io/HaikuGenerator/)

 ## The haiku
 The haiku is a 3 line poem - no longer, no shorter.
 They are best known for their strict structure and their ability to paint vivid pictures with very few words.
 The 1st and 3rd has exactly 5 syllables of words, and the 2nd line has exactly 7 syllables of words.